Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Introduction

-On the other hand, resource utilization is often a concern in deploying large-scale NMT models due to demands imposed on computational and memory resources~\cite{Ganesh2020CompressingLT, Gupta2020CompressionOD}.
+Additionally, resource utilization is often a concern in deploying large-scale NMT models due to demands imposed on computational and memory resources~\cite{ Gupta2020CompressionOD}.
 While FL will distribute the processing load, every client must exchange its model parameters with a central server during the FL communication phases.
 Communication efficiency is a known bottleneck in traditional FL applications~\cite{McMahan2017CommunicationEfficientLO} and becomes an even more critical challenge with large-scale NMT models.